laggykiller/MoticDownloader/README.md

 Pre-compiled versions are available for Windows, MacOS and Linux.
 <https://github.com/laggykiller/MoticDownloader/releases/>

+## Features
+ - User-friendly tkinter GUI
+ - Download multiple images from Motic Gallery at one go
+ - Reduce bandwidth usage by not downloading white tiles
+ - Auto trimming white edges
+ - Rotate images
+ - Free to choose zoom level (resolution of image)

 ## How does it work?
 Motic Gallery send images in square tiles.
 This program downloads and stitches the tiles together.